jbenner-radham/fencechecker/README.md

 this repo down and run `git rev-parse --short HEAD` to get the rev.

-**NOTE**: You will almost assuredly need to set the `--venv-path` flag to define your virtualenv so that `fencechecker` will be able to locate your project modules and dependencies.
+**NOTE**: You will almost assuredly need to set the `--venv-path` flag to define your virtual environment so that `fencechecker` will be able to locate your project modules and dependencies.

 ### CLI